29th & 30th June 2026

 FM

 In-house FM teams often benefit from deep site knowledge and close alignment with organisational culture, allowing faster adaptation to changing patterns.
-However, they can struggle with resourcing and specialist capability across large or diverse estates.
+However, they can sometimes struggle with resourcing and specialist capability across large or diverse estates.

 Outsourced providers, by contrast, bring scalability and technical expertise, but success depends on how well risk ownership is defined.
 Where responsibilities are poorly articulated, hybrid working can expose gaps, particularly in fire warden coverage, permit-to-work controls and incident response.